5kappa/PC-Assembly-and-Rig-Tracking-System/docs/roadmap.md

-    PARTS Roadmap
+[ PARTS Roadmap ]

-1. Get a console application to work with Kaggle CSV datasets
+1. Get a console application to work with Kaggle CSV datasets.

     WORKFLOW

         (1) App starts -> app loads CSV datasets into Java memory (2) App shows already made builds, if any.
+Also gives user the option to update already existing builds.
+If not, then (2.5)
+            (2.5) Create build

-If not, then "CREATE BUILD" (3) App shows this:
+        (3) App shows menu:

             CPU: None
             RAM: None